Retail is a more competitive space than ever before.

-What is mystery shopping?
+What is Mystery Shopping?

 Mystery shopping market research (or secret shopping) is one effective way to help tackle these challenges faced within the retail sector.

 The shopper collects information for a client by often browsing or purchasing a product/service.
 The data is then reported to provide insight into what the mystery shopper learned.

-This methodology is valuable for retail businesses who may be out of touch with their customers' experiences or competitors' offerings.
-Certain key information can only be obtained by walking through a customer process as a third party.
+However, certain information or key performance indicators can only be obtained by walking through a customer process as an unbiased third party.

-Retail market research such as mystery shopping also has the ability to dive deeper than a standard secondary search or online customer survey.
-It can gather a variety of information such as measuring specific metrics or recording subjective interpretations of an experience.
+Additionally, a mystery shopping company can gather a variety of information such as measuring specific metrics or recording subjective interpretations of an experience.

 1. Customer Experience

-Using your own knowledge and other secondary data to design the experience is important, but mystery shopping can be instrumental in optimizing it.
+Using your own knowledge and other secondary research to design the experience is important, but mystery shopping can be instrumental in optimizing it.

 A process may appear to be flawless on paper, but a mystery shopping study could reveal unforeseen hiccups or bottlenecks.